Skajdrowski/Asura.LevelEditor/README.md

 ## Indoor zone

-A invislbe **Bounding Box** which upon player's contact, triggers a movement speed limit inside the box.
+A invisible **Bounding Box** which upon player's contact, triggers a movement speed limit inside the box.
 Recommended for tight areas.

 ## Light